Meet some of our Mutation team members below!

 Taili Gao

-Founder & Editor-in-Chief
+Founder

 Taili is a member of the class of 2025 at Lexington High School.
 She is a current research intern at MIT, a two-time USA Biology Olympiad Semifinalist, and a British Biology Olympiad Gold Award winner.
 Outside of biology, she enjoys problem-solving and poetry writing.
 She is the senior division poetry Second-place winner in the international Bow Seat Ocean Awareness Contest and an Executive Editor at Polyphony Lit.

-Director of Graphic Design
+Director of Graphic Design, Staff Writer

 Rithika Vutukuri